weppos/ruby-4-rails.showoff/README.md

 This is a ShowOff presentation (http://github.com/schacon/showoff)

-If you want to see it, you need to install showoff and then run it in this directory:
+If you want to see it, you need to install `showoff` and all its dependencies.
+The most simple way is to use `bundler`.

-    $ gem install showoff
+    $ gem install bundler

+Clone the project and install the dependencies.

     $ git clone https://github.com/weppos/ruby-4-rails.showoff.git
     $ cd ruby-4-rails.showoff
+    $ bundle install

+Then run `showoff` it in this directory

     $ showoff serve

-Then you should be able to go to http://localhost:9090 to view the presentation.
+Now you should be able to go to http://localhost:9090 to view the presentation.

 ## License